 We only freeze embryos, that have developed to blastocysts (have been cultured in 5-6 days).

-Even though we are only freezing high-quality embryos, not all frozen embryos are surviving the freezing and thawing.
-In average 90% of the embryos survive the thawing.
+Even though we are only freezing high-quality blastocysts, not all of them are surviving the freezing and thawing.
+In average 90% of the blastocysts survive the thawing.

-If the couple separates, or one of the parties dies, the embryos must be destructed.
-It can be agreed among the parties, that if the male part dies, the female part can use the frozen embryos.
+The frozen blastocysts have to be destructed if the couple separates, or one of the parties dies.
+It can be agreed among the parties, that if the male part dies, the female part can use the frozen blastocysts.
 (The agreement must be written).

-If the embryos origins from a treatment of a couple:
+If the blastocysts origins from a treatment of a couple:

-- Both parties must consent to the freezing and storing of the embryos in writing.
+- Both parties must consent to the freezing and storing of the blastocysts in writing.

-- The embryos can only be thawed and used, if both parties give their consent in writing before the thawing and transferring of the embryos.
+- The blastocysts can only be thawed and used, if both parties give their consent in writing before the thawing and transferring of the blastocysts.

 The pregnancy rate after Frozen Embryo Transfer (FET) is 30-40%.

-For women with regular cycles within 35 days, the thawed embryo is transferred in a normal cycle (unstimulated).
+For women with regular cycles within 35 days, the thawed blastocyst is transferred in a normal cycle (unstimulated).

-If a cycle is long (more than 35 days) or irregular, the endometrium is primed to receive the embryos, by using tablets or bandaids containing Estradiol (stimulated cycle).
+If a cycle is long (more than 35 days) or irregular, the endometrium is primed to receive the blastocysts, by using tablets or bandaids containing Estradiol (stimulated cycle).